RISE AGAINST DOMESTIC VIOLENCE SA

 • Refer issues through correct channels

-• Refrain from overriding decisions or altering processes without explicit written authorization
+• Refrain from overriding decisions or altering processes without explicit written authorisation

 • Operate strictly within defined structures and scope